Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 terms of its input types: NumPy implements a different loop for each combination of types.
-For example, the implementation of `np.add` differs depending on whether the operands are integers or floats, since one needs a loop based on integer addition and the other on floating point addition.
+For example, the implementation of `np.add` differs depending on whether the operands are integers or floats, since one needs a loop based on integer addition and the other on floating-point addition.
 NumPy therefore has a dispatch system that determines the correct loop to call given a tuple of input data types.